Zenduty/docs/docs/Zendesk.md

 id: Zendesk
 title: Zendesk
 ---
+Zendesk is a customer service software and support ticketing system.
 To integrate Zendesk with Zenduty, complete the following steps:

 1. To add a new Zendesk integration, go to "Teams" on Zenduty and click on the "Manage" button corresponding to the team you want to add the integration to.